Catalin-Mihai/BMP-encrypt-decrypt/README.md

 ## About

 This is a project I made for my Procedural Programming (C lang) class at the university.
-I was supposed to do a program that can encrypt a BMP file and decrypt using a given secret key.
+I had to do a program that can encrypt a BMP file and decrypt it using a given secret key.

-The encryption part is very detailed in the `Proiect programare procedurala.pdf`.
-It's written in romanian so I will elaborate here.
+The encryption part is detailed in the `Proiect programare procedurala.pdf` file.

 ## The encryption part